 Underneath is how you performed against your previous goal – I think it’s fair to say I didn’t cover myself with glory last week!

 When you click on “Add a goal” you can choose what sort of goal you want, and over what time frame:

-If you want to do structured works outs, hitting the blue “Select Workout” button at the top will bringing up the workout selection screen, and the 13 workout plans available.
-There is also the option for Custom Workouts at the bottom if you know what you are doing, and want to create personal workout plans.
+If you want to do structured works outs, hitting the blue “Select Workout” button at the top will bringing up the exercise selection screen, and the 13 workout plans available.
+There is also the option for Custom Workouts at the bottom if you know what you are doing, and want to create personal workout programs.
 All the choices that entails.
 There is a separate, growing guide on the

 There is a separate, growing, guide on the Workout Mode HERE

 For now, let’s assume you are completely new to Zwift and just want to go for a spin, that brings us to the next question!: Which type of route would you prefer?

 By hitting the arrow next to “Route” it brings up a menu to select which courses are available on Watopia – here’s a tip for the first time rider – don’t try the Mountain 8 first, that’s a LONG climb to the top!

 Similarly if you: Would like to ride with a particular rider already on the course?
 Select their name on the carousel and once you have selected your route or rider, hit the orange “RIDE” button to get straight to the action!